Skip to main content

 This legal argument has direct implications for anyone engaged in a personalized health protocol.
 Consider a woman in perimenopause managing her symptoms with bioidentical hormone therapy, or a man on a protocol to optimize his testosterone levels.
 These are nuanced, medically supervised journeys that require regular monitoring of sensitive biomarkers.

-A standard corporate screens for and flags deviations from a generic “norm” could create immense pressure.
+A standard corporate wellness program that screens for and flags deviations from a generic “norm” could create immense pressure.
 The data, stripped of its clinical context, might be misinterpreted.
 The legal battle fought by AARP was, in essence, a fight to preserve the confidential space required for this kind of personalized medicine.

 The court’s decision to invalidate the EEOC’s 30% incentive rule was a direct result of the agency’s failure to provide a logical reason for how such a high penalty could be considered non-coercive.